-Rental Property Insurance: Major Pitfall #1 Occupancy
+Rental Property Insurance: Occupancy

-The one thing, more than any other, that could cause problems in the event of a claim, is how the rental home was occupied.
+Rental Property Insurance ReginaThe one thing, more than any other, that could cause problems in the event of a claim, is how the rental home was occupied.
 Many landlords simply refer to their properties as “rentals”.
-But at the time of the claim, the claims adjustor will look to see occupancy levels when the claim occurred.
+However, at the time of the claim, the claims adjustor will look at the occupancy levels.

-Rental Property Insurance – Types of Occupancy
+Rental Property Insurance: Types of Occupancy

 Rented, Occupied, or Vacant

-Many landlords would view this as “rented”.
+Most landlords talk about a house being rented.
+At Campbell & Haliburton Insurance, we try to stay away from the word “rented.”
+We tent to use the words “occupied” or “vacant” instead.
+For example, while a lease may be signed, there can be gap of a few days or even weeks until tenants physically move in.
+Therefore, many landlords would view this as “rented”.
 After all, it is no longer on the market.
-Tenants are in place and they will be moving in.
-But technically, even though the home is “rented” it is still vacant.
-It becomes occupied only once the tenants physically show up and move into the space.
+Tenants are in place and will eventually move in.
+Technically-speaking, however, even though the home is “rented,” it is still vacant.
+It becomes occupied only once the tenants physically move into the space.

 Single Family Occupied